 This would not only severely strain political ties between the two countries, which have very friendly relations, but alsolink:17390422:endanger major economic interests.# The Brazilian Development Bank, for example, loaned the Brazilian construction company, Odebrecht, nearly $700 million (525 million euros) to build Cuba's new billion-dollar Mariel container port.

-says Luiz Fernando Martins Kuyven, a professor of international law at Mackenzie University in Sao Paolo.
+"Brazil is not likely to grant asylum to Rodriguez," says Luiz Fernando Martins Kuyven, a professor of international law at Mackenzie University in Sao Paolo.
 "Such a decision would not only endanger the Mais Medicos program, but also relations in general between the two countries."

 It is also unclear how to handle Rodriguez's asylum application from a legal standpoint.
 Brazilian law recognizes individuals as refugees based on their nationality, ethnicity, religion, social group, or if their political convictions could result in persecution.